gammapy/gammapy-meetings/dev-meetings/2025/2025-08-08/README.md

 #6048 "Update minimal dependencies for 2.0"
 ------
-QR: Maybe we could test if it works with latest version of Matplotlib and ??? now, if it does, it is okay.
+QR: Maybe we could test if it works with latest version of Matplotlib, if it does, it is okay.